Price of Anarchy for Greedy Auctions: First-Price Mechanisms

-\begin{proof}[Proof of Theorem \ref{thm.mixedNEepir}:] Fix a true type profile $\types$.
-Let $\om = (\om_1, \dotsc, \om_n)$ be a probability distribution on the set of all possible declarations, and suppose that $\om$ forms a mixed Nash equilibrium.
-Let $A_1, \dotsc, A_n$ denote an optimal allocation for $\types$.
-Following Theorem \ref{thm.mixedNE}, we have that
+We are now ready to bound the price of anarchy of $\calm_1(\alg)$.
+We begin with a result for pure Nash equilibria, rather than the fully general BNE case.

+\begin{thm} Suppose $\alg$ is a $c$-approximate monotone strongly loser independent allocation rule for a combinatorial allocation problem.
+Then the price of anarchy of $\mech_1(\alg)$ is at most $c$. \end{thm}

+\begin{proof} Fix type profile $\types$ and suppose that $\bids$ forms a pure Nash equilibrium.
+Since the Nash equilibrium is pure, we will write $\decls = \bids(\types)$ for notational convenience.
+Let $\mathbf{y}$ be an optimal allocation for $\types$, and let $\allocs(\cdot)$ denote the allocation rule for $\alg$.
+Lemma \ref{lem.greedy} implies